geeksam/hypercuke/README.md

 Hypercuke directly addresses each of the pain points described above:

 * By starting off at a low layer, you can use your Cucumber scenario as a short-span integration test that's just wrapped around a few simple objects.
   Once you're satisfied with how that works, you can move up to a higher level of abstraction.
-If a scenario is a "walking skeleton", Hypercuke lets you start by building the skeleton just up to the knees, then up to the base of the spine, and so on.
+If a scenario is a "walking skeleton", testing at multiple layers lets you start by building the skeleton just up to the knees, then up to the base of the spine, and so on.

 * Just because your tests are in Cucumber doesn't mean they have to be slow.
 I originally developed Hypercuke because I wanted to describe